 WHAT HAPPENS IF I DISAGREE WITH THE INSURER’S DECISION?

-As stated above, the CTP insurer responsible for your claim will issue a liability notice three months after the accident advising whether your injuries are considered to be minor or not.
+As stated above, the CTP insurer responsible for your claim will issue a liability notice three months after you lodge an Application for Personal Injury Benefits, advising whether your injuries are considered ‘minor’ or not.
 If you disagree with this decision, you must lodge a request for internal review which outlines to the insurer the aspect of the decision that you believe they have got incorrect.
 It is important to note that the request for internal review must be lodged within 28 days of the insurer’s liability notice.

 Upon receipt of internal review request, the CTP insurer will have a person independent of the initial decision maker review the liability decision.
 Once that review is complete, you will be provided with a written notice stating that either (i) the decision is affirmed, (ii) the decision is varied or (iii) the decision is overturned.